MartinGonzalez/UnityPlayerActivityListener/README.md

 We are changing the dependency of which library we have to use.
 In this case we need to have a reference to `unityplayeractivityextension` project, but if Unity would provide us this feature we would only need to integrate Unity `classes.jar` in our plugin libs folder as a library.

-Then we need to take out the UnityPlayerActivity extension from our `MyCustomUnityPlayerActivity.java` and instead we are going to extend from 'AbstractUnityActivityListener'
+Then we need to take out the UnityPlayerActivity extension from our `MyCustomUnityPlayerActivity.java` and instead we are going to extend from 'UnityActivityListener'

 So our java class now would be like this: